 Since for the time-being the AES only offers classes at the P1-P5 levels, the Agency's staff members whose children are not eligible for those classes, are obliged to send their children to international schools.
 Until the AES offers a complete education cycle at the pupil's level, and given the school fees charged by the international schools in Ljubljana, there was a need to address the unequal conditions, to which the staff of the Agency is subject.
-To address this, the Administrative Board adopted Decision AB no 5/2018 of 7 June 2018 establishing measures to support the staff of the Agency with regard to kindergarten and school fees.
-In line with the decision, the Agency provides financial support to afore mentioned staff members, until the AES offers a complete education cycle at pupil's level.
+To address this, the Administrative Board adopted Decision AB no 5/2018 of 7 June 2018 establishing measures to support the staff of the Agency provides financial support to afore mentioned staff members, until the AES offers a complete education cycle at pupil's level.
 This approach is in line with the eligibility for the education allowance, as applied by the European Commission's Office for the Administration and Payment of Individual Entitlements.
 As per specific provisions of the decision, the Agency covers kindergarten and school fees for each eligible child, exceeding the sum of the allowances received by staff member, as per the Internal Commission Directive (Conclusion No 257/09 revised) and under the provisions of the Staff Regulations.
 Financial contribution, granted by the Agency, is paid directly to the schools kindergarten on the basis of concluded service agreements.